Temporary Green Card Stamp On Passport

 - Such a Temporary I-551 stamp endorsed passport is usually provided to a new immigrant when he or she first enters the USA.
 The US Customs and Border Protection (CBP) department usually stamp the passport with such an admission stamp indicating that the immigrant has permanent resident status in the US and also mentions the date of entry in the USA for the new immigrant.

 - The individual’s foreign passport with the MRIV stamp is evidence that such an individual has permanent residence status for 1 year in the US from the date of admission.
 Even if the MRIV is issued without the statement “FOR 1 YEAR,” the individuals need to treat the MRIV as an acceptable list a document which is valid for one year from the date of admission.

 Who Will Get A Temporary Green Card Stamp On Passport?

-There are various grounds and cases in which such Temporary Green Card Stamp is provided on the Passport.
+There are various grounds and cases in which such Temporary Green Card Stamp on passport is provided.
 An individual can usually qualify to get such a stamp: